Expert Advice: Google Analytics Tutorial

 Monday September 27th, 2010

-Google Analytics is a free service that provides website owners with advanced statistics on traffic to their website.
-It tracks raw page views and provides information on unique visitors, traffic sources, search engine usage and more.
-It’s a valuable tool for any website owner to not only help determine how much traffic is coming into their site, but also analyze where that traffic is coming from and what trends are affecting popularity.
+Google Analytics is a free service that provides website owners with all sorts of data about their website traffic (there is also a paid version for websites with more than 10 million visitors/month).
+It tracks everything from raw page views to unique visitors, traffic sources, search engine usage and more.
+Analytics is a valuable tool for any website owner.
+It can not only help determine how much traffic your site is getting, but also provide analysis to reveal where that traffic is coming from, what trends are affecting your traffic and how effective different marketing efforts have been.

 - If a visitor is new or returning